sugan0tech/MiniProject/Architecture/BusinessLogic.md

 ### Free Trail
 > For basic user they can enjoy a 7 day free trail with the insights of Premium Member ship features ( chats and unlimited viewers view )

+### Membership validation
+- Will be using middleware for membership validation for required apis. [ref](https://medium.com/@shubhadeepchat/net-core-middleware-explained-8c21bf646700)

 ---
 ## Match Making

 - With the use of user created Preference set a cumulative match results will be provided.
 - Match with Tags ( getting matches irrespective of general Preference, just using specific tags )
+- Match request to a profile

 ### Match Progress
 - Any one can express a match request to a profile